haritkumar/hasura-postgres-graphql/README.md

 ## Hasura GraphQL engine

-Hasura is an open source engine that connects to your databases & microservices and auto-generates a production-ready GraphQL backend
+Hasura is an open source engine that connects to your databases & microservices and auto-generates a production-ready GraphQL backend.

 <img src=pics/hasura.png />